-Now it’s time for the most important part of your role as a product marketer — not to mention, the most exciting: the launch of the product you’ve been marketing.
+Now it’s time for the most impoessentialt of your role as a product marketer — not to mention, the most exciting: the launch of the product you’ve been marketing.

 Internal Aspects of a Product Launch

-As previously stated, your job as a product marketer entails making sure the entire organization is on the same page about your product.
+As previously stated, your job as a product marketer entails ensuring the entire organization is on the same page about your product.
 This way, your customers only receive consistent and accurate details about the product.

 The marketing, product, and sales teams at your company should be aware of the following information:

-Sales training opportunities on your product and how it’s used
+Sales training opportunities on your product and details about how it’s used

-How your product is being launched to customers (which we’ll discuss below)
+How your product is being launched to customers

 Now, you might be wondering how to provide this information to marketing, product, and sales.
 Which channels are ideal for sharing these details with your fellow employees?